-AIDS COMMENTS Visual aids • OHP • Slides • Short clip or film Make sure that the setting of the room is adequate and that all participants can properly see the point of focus.
+AIDS COMMENTS Visual aids OHP Slides Short clip or film Make sure that the setting of the room is adequate and that all participants can properly see the point of focus.
 This involves checking the lighting, in general and for the screen position.
 Pictures Flipchart Coloured card Post-it Handout PowerPoint presentation It is better to limit your aids to essential details and avoid distractions.
 Choose an appropriate layout, with an appropriate lettering size.
 Space letters adequately and prefer taller letters to wide ones.
 If you choose colours pay attention not to over combine fade colours.
 Audio aids • Music • Microphone Music is often used to relax participants or to help the trainer to create a different atmosphere.
 Talking in a microphone is not always straightforward, rehearse to find the right distance form the mouth and to avoid feedback.
-Physical materials • Balls • Available sports equipment • Materials for role-play, disguises etc • Material to mould and create visually During the training participants will appreciate physical move ment and energising, whether it is a simple game or a creative exercise with clay or some similar material.
+Physical materials Balls Available sports equipment Materials for role-play, disguises etc Material to mould and create visually During the training participants will appreciate physical move ment and energising, whether it is a simple game or a creative exercise with clay or some similar material.
 Make sure that you have adequate amounts of all materials needed for a particular exercise, and that where relevant the safety and security of the training environment should be considered

+Physical setting

-Physical setting The physical setting is important for group dynamics and has an impact on the learning • Placing the chairs in a circle is informal and process. contributes to an atmosphere of exchange and even intimacy.
-Everybody can see each other, Participants should be physically at ease, be able to hear and see adequately and there should be and there are no preference seats. enough room for the planned activities. • Placing the chairs in a row so that speakers are in front of participants is useful for visual The room should have sufficient air, and attentive presentation, as long as everybody can see. participants prosper in regulated temperatures; As opposed to a circle however, it sets up an that is in rooms that are not tropically hot or obvious power relation. numbingly cold.
-Placing the chairs in a series of small circles is Participants and trainers should be informed and useful when you create working groups to carry aware of the location of fire and emergency exits. out small exercises or tasks during the session.
+- Placing the chairs in a circle is informal and contributes to an atmosphere of exchange and even intimacy.
+Everybody can see each other, and there are no preference seats. - Placing the chairs in a row so that speakers are in front of participants is useful for visual presentation, as long as everybody can see.
+As opposed to a circle however, it sets up an obvious power relation.

+Placing the chairs in a series of small circles is useful when you create working groups to carry out small exercises or tasks during the session.
 The speaker can be accommodated on a raised platform at the most appropriate point in the room.